andrey-zherikov/argparse/README.md

 - Program name (i.e., the name of top-level command) and subcommand name can be provided to `Command` UDA as a parameter.
   If program name is not provided, then `Runtime.args[0]` (a.k.a. `argv[0]` from `main` function) is used.
 If subcommand name is not provided, then the name of the type that represents the command is used.
-- `Usage`—allows custom usage text.
+- `Usage` – allows custom usage text.
 By default, the parser calculates the usage message from the arguments it contains but this can be overridden with `Usage` call.
 If the custom text contains `%(PROG)` then it will be replaced by the command/program name.
-- `Description`—used to provide a description of what the command/program does and how it works.
+- `Description` – used to provide a description of what the command/program does and how it works.
 In help messages, the description is displayed between the usage string and the list of the command arguments.
-- `ShortDescription`—used to provide a brief description of what the subcommand does.
+- `ShortDescription` – used to provide a brief description of what the subcommand does.
 It is applicable to subcommands only and is displayed in *Available commands* section on help screen of the parent command.
-- `Epilog`—custom text that is printed after the list of the arguments.
+- `Epilog` – custom text that is printed after the list of the arguments.

-`Usage`, `Description`, `ShortDescription` and `Epilog` modifiers take either `string` or `string delegate()` value—the latter can be used to return a value that is not known at compile time.
+`Usage`, `Description`, `ShortDescription` and `Epilog` modifiers take either `string` or `string delegate()` value – the latter can be used to return a value that is not known at compile time.

 ### Argument

 There are some customizations supported on argument level for both `PositionalArgument` and `NamedArgument` UDAs:

-- `Description`—provides brief description of the argument.
-This text is printed next to the argument in the argument-list section of a help message. `Description` takes either `string` or `string delegate()` value—the latter can be used to return a value that is not known at compile time.
+- `Description` – provides brief description of the argument.
+This text is printed next to the argument in the argument-list section of a help message. `Description` takes either `string` or `string delegate()` value – the latter can be used to return a value that is not known at compile time.
-- `HideFromHelp`—can be used to indicate that the argument shouldn’t be printed in help message.
+- `HideFromHelp` – can be used to indicate that the argument shouldn’t be printed in help message.
-- `Placeholder`—provides custom text that is used to indicate the value of the argument in help message.
+- `Placeholder` – provides custom text that is used to indicate the value of the argument in help message.

 ### Help text styling